hyperagon/Hexano/README.md

 - Vibe coded but it required me to correct the *CSS* and change some thing on the controls.
 - A single *HTML* file
-- Different kinds of Wave
+- Let's you pick different kinds of Wave
 - Records the output into a *WAV* file
 - Replays what was recorded like a piano roll